danielep71/VBA-DATETIMEPICKER/README.md

   Reentrancy guards and cleanup logic matter in real Excel environments

 - **Production-minded code quality**
-  This is not just a demo widget; it is intended as a robust reusable component
+  This is not just a demo widget; it is intended as a robust, reusable component

 ---